tum-pbs/pbdl-book/others-lagrangian.md

 connectivities call for _message-passing_ approaches between the nodes of a graph.
 This message passing is usually realized using fully-connected layers, instead of convolutions.

-Thus, in the following, we will focus on a particle-based method, which offers the same flexibility in terms of spatial adaptivity as GNNs, but still employs a convolution operator for learning the physical relationships.
+Thus, in the following, we will focus on a particle-based method {cite}`ummenhofer2019contconv`, which offers the same flexibility in terms of spatial adaptivity as GNNs.
+These were previously employed for a very similar goal {cite}`sanchez2020learning`, however, the method below enables a real convolution operator for learning the physical relationships.

 ## Meshless and particle-based methods